StreetArtMap/street_art_backend/README.md

 ## Future Iterations <a name="future"></a>

 Though we met our MVP for this project, we still have a long list of features we would like to add to future iterations!
-A few of there were already enumerated above in the [database](#schema) section.
+A few of these were already enumerated above in the [database](#schema) section.

 - When selecting a tour, the user is able to specify whether they will be walking, biking, or driving.